-Driving in Canada feels familiar fast… until you notice how much information is packed into shapes, colors, and those crisp km/h numbers.
-This guide keeps things simple and practical: how to read Canadian road signs at a glance, plus winter-driving habits that make you feel calm and in control when the road turns white.
+Driving in Canada feels familiar fast⌠until you notice how much information is packed into shapes, colors, and those crisp km/h numbers.
+Hereâs a simple, practical breakdown: how to read Canadian road signs quickly, plus winter-driving habits that help you stay calm and in control when the road turns white.

 Quick Wins You Can Use Today